Telecommunications Universal Service Obligation

 The Commission sought further information and feedback on the draft report.
 Submissions were due by 20 January 2017.

-The inquiry report is expected to be handed to the Australian Government in April 2017.
+The final report is expected to be handed to the Australian Government in April 2017.

 The release of the final report by the Government is the final step in the process.